-The exhibition also includes the flat-screen work: Pomegranate (2006), installed next to the entrance to the Black Box on the lower level.
-This work references traditional Spanish and Dutch still-life painting in which precise arrangements of foods and fruit are shown at their peak, implying the inevitability of decay.
-These metaphors for the brevity of life are termed “vanitas.”
-Gersht fast-forwards the impending threat of demise.
-His imagery does not decay by dissolving over time; it combusts and then, in the type of slow motion used to depict extreme violence in feature films, recalls the time-lapse imagery of Harold Edgerton’s scientific action photography.
-Gersht updates the concept of vanitas by creating meditations on how violence in contemporary life is often random, anonymous and unpredictable.
-Triggering a visceral response, these films translate the experiences of the artist’s fear-filled childhood in Israel into provocative statements that have global resonance.
+The exhibition also included the flat-screen work Pomegranate (2006), installed next to the entrance to the Black Box on the lower level.
+This work references traditional Spanish and Dutch still-life painting in which precise arrangements of foods and fruit were shown at their peak, implying the inevitability of decay.
+These metaphors for the brevity of life are termed vanitas.
+Yet Gersht fast-forwards the impending threat of demise; his imagery does not decay by dissolving over time but instead combusts and then, in the type of slow motion used to depict extreme violence in feature films, recalls the time-lapse imagery of Harold Edgerton’s scientific action photography.
+Gersht updates the concept of vanitas by creating meditations on how violence, in contemporary life, is often random, anonymous, and unpredictable.
+Triggering a visceral response, his films translate the experiences of the artist’s fear-filled childhood in Israel into provocative statements with global resonance.

 Support for the Black Box program is provided in part by Lawrence A. Cohen/Ringler Associates.
-Ori Gersht is made possible in part by the Embassy of Israel.
+Ori Gersht was made possible in part by the Embassy of Israel.

 JewishPress.com, February 2009

 “Falling Tree and Exploding Pomegranates: Ori Gersht’s Beautiful Yet Tragic Metaphors,” Menachem Wecker

 Artdaily.org, January 2009

 “Black Box: Ori Gersht at the Hirshhorn Museum and Sculpture Garden”